-- 14.1 Having raised the concern, the council recognises that you will need to be assured that the issues have been dealt with correctly.
+- 14.1 Having raised the concern, the Council recognises that you will need to be assured that the issues have been dealt with correctly.
 You will be kept informed on a regular basis of what actions are being taken and the final results of any investigations. - 14.2 In some situations, such as referrals to external bodies, it may not be appropriate (or legally possible) to supply you with the full information discovered.
-However the reasons for this will be explained at the appropriate time.
+However the reasons for this will be explained at the appropriate time. - 14.3 All uses of this Policy will be formally recorded and a register maintained.